ezajko/mx-hero-src/trunk/installer/readme.txt

 mxHero is an email border system with an extensible plugin design to facilitate addition of new features and functionalities.

+This package includes an installation script and supporting files.
+It should be used to install mxHero on compatible operating systems.
+See below.

 LICENSE - GPLv3 (see included file gpl.txt)

 Copyright 2011 mxHero, Inc.